Reforms of the Hongwu Emperor: Principles of taxation

 The artisans' work obligation was quite burdensome, as it required them to work for three months in the capital at their own expense.
 This situation was disadvantageous for not only the taxpayers, but also for the state and officials.
 In order to obtain necessary items for their livelihood, officials were forced to sell part of their pay in kind, resulting in a loss.
-Due to the pressure to introduce a monetary system, the government had no option but to use banknotes, as there was a shortage of both copper and silver.

 Peasants

-From the beginning of the dynasty, the land tax was seen as a means of providing food for civil servants, officials, soldiers, and laborers working on public projects.
+From the beginning of the dynasty, the land tax served to provide food for civil servants, officials, soldiers, and laborers working on public projects.
 Any excess food was stored by the government as a reserve in case of natural disasters.
 Regional tax captains (liangzhang), who were chosen by county authorities from wealthy families, were responsible for collecting taxes.
-In 1371, the lijia system of local self-government was established in the Yangtze River Basin and gradually expanded throughout the empire.
+The lijia system was introduced in the Yangtze River basin in 1371.
 All regular state expenses, except for the land tax, were covered by compulsory services and supplies from the population, organized into lijia groups.
 Unlike the land tax, this form of taxation was progressive.
 Large infrastructure projects, such as the construction of roads, dams, and canals, were funded through additional ad hoc requisitions.
 In 1382, the responsibility for tax collection was transferred to the li, resulting in the abolition of regional tax captains, but they were reinstated three years later and were now responsible for collecting taxes from the heads of the li.
 They would then transport the taxes to state granaries, with the expenses for transport, accountants, and supervision being covered by the li.

 The land tax underwent a significant reduction upon the establishment of the Ming dynasty.
 Peasants were required to pay 0.53 dou per mu (equivalent to 5.7 liters from 580.32 m³) on state-owned land, and 0.33 dou per mu on private land.
 However, in Jiangnan, the tax was based on leasehold and amounted to over 1.3 dou per mu.
 This resulted in the five Jiangnan prefectures (Suzhou, Zhangzhou, Songjiang, Jiaxing, and Zhenjiang) contributing a quarter of the empire's total taxes.
 Additionally, peasants were obligated to work on state constructions, with one person required to work for 1 month for every 100 mu of land.

-Furthermore, the Emperor created a list of large landowners, specifically families with more than 700 mu (approximately 40 hectares) of land.
+The Emperor created a list of large landowners, specifically families with more than 700 mu (approximately 40 hectares) of land.
 These 14,341 families were subjected to additional duties and their sons were called upon to serve in the civil service.